 Unfortunately, conventional doctors are taught that Synthroid is the treatment of choice for hypothyroidism.
 Synthetic thyroid medications, such as Synthroid, Levoxyl, Levothroid and Levothyroxine, contain only a synthetic version of T4, the inactive form of thyroid hormone.

 Your cells must be able to convert T4 to T3, the active form of thyroid hormone, in order to produce energy.
 For this reason, many people still experience all the symptoms of hypothyroidism even though they are taking these medications.
-We recommend desiccated thyroid, which contains both the inactive thyroid hormone (T4) and the active thyroid hormone (T3).
+We recommend compounded T3/T4, which contains both the inactive thyroid hormone (T4) and the active thyroid hormone (T3).

 3. An endocrinologist is the best type of doctor to see for hypothyroidism.

 Endocrinologists are taught to take the conventional route to both diagnosing and treating hypothyroidism, a route that fails many of thousands of patients.
 This means that not only will you most likely be denied a proper diagnosis due to the limitations of the TSH blood test, but also if you are fortunate enough to be diagnosed, you will be treated with Synthroid.